fredmaiaarantes/simpletasks/README.md

 #### Database Migrations

-> Questions on how to strcuture your migrations ?
+> Questions on how to structure your migrations ?
 >
 > **Use api/db/migration.js as your reference**